WE’RE HERE TO HELP

 Understanding Delivery Driver Accident Claims in Austin

-Austin’s explosive growth in e-commerce and food delivery has created an army of delivery workers navigating busy streets throughout Travis County and Central Texas.
-These drivers face unique hazards combining traffic accident risks with workplace injury dangers every time they make a delivery.
+Austin’s explosive growth in e-commerce and food delivery has created one of the most active delivery ecosystems in Texas.
+Drivers navigating I-35, US-183, Loop 360, and the congested streets of Central Austin face traffic hazards, unpredictable customer properties, and unrealistic delivery quotas every single shift.
 According to the Bureau of Labor Statistics, transportation and material moving occupations consistently rank among the most dangerous jobs in America.

 Types of Delivery Driver Accidents We Handle

-Delivery drivers spend hours on Austin’s congested roads, facing accident risks at every intersection.
-Motor vehicle accidents involving delivery vehicles may result from distracted drivers, red-light runners, drunk drivers, and motorists who fail to see delivery vehicles stopped for deliveries.
-Pressure to meet tight delivery windows often forces drivers into dangerous traffic situations they might otherwise avoid.
+Delivery drivers spend more hours on Austin’s roads than almost any other workers, creating disproportionate exposure to vehicle collision risks.
+Distracted drivers, red-light runners, drunk drivers, and motorists who fail to see delivery vehicles stopped at curbs are frequent accident causes.
+The pressure to meet delivery quotas often forces drivers into risky traffic situations they might otherwise avoid.

 Loading and Unloading Injuries

-Delivery drivers working alone, often in unfamiliar neighborhoods and after dark, face elevated assault and robbery risks.
-Criminal attacks on delivery workers can cause both physical injuries and lasting psychological trauma.
-When inadequate security measures contribute to attacks, property owners and delivery companies may share liability for failing to protect workers.
+Delivery drivers working alone, often in unfamiliar areas after dark, face elevated risks of assault and robbery.
+When inadequate security measures — poor lighting, unsafe delivery zones, failure to address known criminal activity — contribute to an attack, both property owners and delivery companies may share liability for the resulting physical and psychological injuries.

-Who Can Be Held Liable for Delivery Driver Accidents
+Who Can Be Held Liable for Your Delivery Driver Accident

 Negligent Motorists